Klee Wyck: Background

-Emily Carr (1871 - 1945) is one of western Canada's most well-known artists.
+Emily Carr (1871–1945) is one of western Canada's most well-known artists.
 Born in Victoria, British Columbia, she painted themes from nature, as well as imagery from the cultures of west coast First Nations.
 In her late sixties, Carr turned to writing.
 After Klee Wyck, she published six additional collections of autobiographical sketches.

 Carr was an avid traveller, and explored much of the west coast of British Columbia in her lifetime.
-She related some of her experiences on western Vancouver Island, Haida Gwaii, and on the Skeena and Nass Rivers are related in this first book.
+She related some of her experiences on western Vancouver Island, Haida Gwaii, and on the Skeena and Nass Rivers in this first book.
 Other essays relate to her time living in Vancouver, where she worked as a painter and art teacher.

 In 1937, Carr suffered a heart attack.
 After this, she turned away from painting and began a prolific period of memoir writing.
 Much of Klee Wyck was composed as she recovered in bed.
 The original, unpublished title for the book was Stories in Cedar.
 Carr instead chose Klee Wyck, a nickname given to her by the First Nations people of Ucluelet.
 It means "Laughing One".